davesmeghead/visonic/README.md

 0.0.4: Added arm_without_usercode.
 Include phone number decode with an exception handler just in case

 0.0.5: Updated the state return values for the generic alarm panel for entry delay (as pending)

+0.0.6: Extracts much more info from EPROM in powerlink.
+Added more Dutch translations.
+Handle Access Denied (when entering wrong pin code).
+A few bug fixes.

 ## Instructions and what works so far
 It currently connects to the panel in Powerlink and it creates an HA: